Where Should I Start Reading the Bible?

 Two such helpful resources are the NIV Student Bible and the NIV Quest Study Bible.
 They both provide insights on leading readers through the basics of the Bible in a helpful, insightful, and non-intimidating way.
 Built specifically for those somewhat new to the Bible, they provide just the right amount of help without overwhelming a reader with too much information.

 Another great resource is The Books of the Bible.
 Broken into four-volumes and by many of the genres mentioned earlier, this Bible is free from chapter and verse numbers and provides a seamless reading experience.
 When done with a partner or group, this approach to reading the Bible can be very enlightening and meaningful.
-Other Bibles in this same family that you might want to check out are the NIV Sola Scriptura Bible Project and The Bible in 90 Days.
+Another Bible in this same family that you might want to check out is The Bible in 90 Days.

 Zondervan offers a wide variety of ways to engage with the Bible that will help readers expand their reading.
 Reference Bibles offer features that allow students to dig more deeply into the Scriptures using a comprehensive cross-reference system; devotional Bibles targeted to men, women, and children help to bring understanding to the Bible through a consistent devotional reading time; journaling Bibles allow readers to engage with Scripture with their own thoughts, pictures, and prayers.